michaelcullum/phpbb-vagrant/README.md

 the default php version from PHP 7 or set it to recompile php7 from source on `vagrant provision`.

+PHP7 is likely out of date so going onto the vm and running `/vagrant/makephp 7 && /vagrant/newphp 7 debug` is recommended after first setting up the vm.
+You can set it to do this automatically on provision by uncommenting lines in `scripts/customize.sh` but it is quite slow (hence commented for now).

 phpBB will be accessible from your localmachine at localhost:8000

 To check stuff out feel free to put the following in `phpbb/phpBB/phpinfo.php`: